 Your Definitive Guide of Summer Skincare Routines starts right here.
 People often ask me what I use for my skin.
-I’m always happy to divulge and share my favorites but I always tell people that what works for me may not necessarily work for everyone because we all have different skin types which come with different requirements.
-Also skincare routines alter slightly due to the season and change of temperatures as well so I wanted to create a cheat sheet on products and a routine for every skin type based on personal experience as well as first hand knowledge about the ingredients in specific products that have benefits for each skin type.
+I’m always happy to divulge and share my favorites but I always tell people that what works for me may not necessarily work for everyone because we all have different skin types that come with different requirements.
+Also, skincare routines alter slightly due to the season and change of temperatures as well, so I wanted to create a cheat sheet on products and a routine for every skin type based on personal experience as well as first-hand knowledge about the ingredients in specific products that have benefits for each skin type.
 Below please find your definitive guide of summer skincare routines below for every skin type.

 Exfoliate: Recommend 2x per week Josh Rosebrook Active Enzyme Exfoliator